Eric Tsang: Career

 Tsang began his show business career as a stuntman.
 Due to his popularity, Tsang is often the master of ceremonies (MC) in events organised by the Hong Kong television network TVB; due to him being the main host of the variety show Super Trio series, he was nicknamed "Prize Master" (獎門人), his title in the show.
 In the 1980s and 1990s, he made parody comedy cassette tapes with songwriter, actor, and comedian Andrew Lam Man Chung.
 Tsang's singing vocal range is a tenor with no falsetto.

 He is known for being a short plump guy with a habit of speaking before thinking, often landing himself into hot water.
 His insults have led to him being assaulted by rumored triads over bad mouthing singer Joey Yung.
 As an MC in the Miss Chinese International Pageant, he often favours contestants in Hong Kong.

 Tsang has appeared as an actor in many successful Hong Kong films, gaining awards and nominations.
 Early on in his career, he was typecast as a bumbling, ugly, and crude sidekick, and it was not until encouragement from his daughter Bowie Tsang to stop doing comedic roles that he went on to star in a film with friend Alan Tam and was awarded a Hong Kong best actor award.
 Perry Lam, a cinema critic from Muse, wrote that Tsang 'brings directness, straightness and a lack of nonsense to whatever role he plays, and occasionally demonstrates an uncanny ability to enter the egoless states of which only the greatest of character actors like Robert Duvall are capable.'
 Tsang has also been an occasional singer.
 Despite his high-pitched voice, he sings his parodies and theme songs to variety shows in a low-range tenor or high-range baritone of 2 octaves.

 In January 2021, Tsang was appointed TVB's deputy general manager (Non-Drama, Music Production & Programme) and special advisor to the executive committee and will be responsible for the variety show and infotainment program segment.
 Tsang was involved in the Miss Hong Kong 2021 audition process.

 In September 2021, TVB management appointed Tsang as new general manager of content operation.
+In the TVB Anniversary Awards of 2025, Tsang was awarded by executive Chairman Thomas Hui To the "TVB Legendary Award of Glory" (a new iteration of its award for outstanding veteran actors) and also used that acceptance speech to announce his departure from TVB as the general manager.
+However, he would continue as an advisor in a newly formed advisory commission to discuss the future of TVB programs beginning January 21, 2025.